AnouchkaDESMETTRE/HydrogenProject/README.md

 **3/ Combination of the Two Models (Coupling)**

-* Coupling Approach: (Detailed description, see previous version of README).
+* Coupling Approach:

-* Coupled Iterations or Time Steps: (Detailed description, see previous version of README).
+* Coupled Iterations or Time Steps:

-* Integration of Thermal Effects (Later Stage): (Detailed description, see previous version of README).
+* Integration of Thermal Effects (Later Stage):

-* MOF Adsorption Parameters (Future Extension): (Detailed description, see previous version of README).
+* MOF Adsorption Parameters (Future Extension):

 **Expected Results of the Coupled Model:**